ASUS-AICS/LibMultiLabel/docs/api/nn_tutorial.rst

 Step 3.
 Load and tokenize data
 ------------------------------------------

-To run KimCNN, LibMultiLabel tokenizes documents and for each word uses an embedding vector.
+To run KimCNN, LibMultiLabel tokenizes documents and uses an embedding vector for each word.
 Thus, ``tokenize_text = True`` is set.

 We choose ``glove.6B.300d`` from torchtext as embedding vectors.